BIH-DMBS/CLUES/docs/Scripts_Notebooks.md

 ## Scripts and Notebooks

-To facilitate working with CLUES users are provided with …
+To facilitate working with CLUES users are provided with scripts and notebooks that can be uesed to get a better understanding on how to link research data with geospatial features.

 ### Scripts

+A collection of handy [Scripts](https://bih-dmbs.github.io/CLUES/Scripts_Notebooks/)** can be found here.

 #### Linking

+There are two ways of linking geospatial data, either with point locations or with areas.

 ##### Locations

+For [area point](https://github.com/BIH-DMBS/CLUES/tree/main/scripts/link_locations) scripts can be found here.
+There are two scripts, one for geoTIFF data and another for netCDF files.

 ##### Area

+For [area linking](https://github.com/BIH-DMBS/CLUES/tree/main/scripts/link_areas) scripts can be found here.
+There are two scripts, one for geoTIFF data and another for netCDF files.

 ##### [ESPON Scripts Documentation](https://github.com/BIH-DMBS/CLUES/tree/main/scripts/espon/)

-cripts for processing ESPON (European Spatial Planning Observation Network) geospatial data.
+Scripts for processing ESPON (European Spatial Planning Observation Network) geospatial data.

 **espon_to_gpkg.py**
 Converts ESPON data formats to GeoPackage (.gpkg) format.